zchee/golang-wiki/PackageManagementTools.md

 ## dep tool

-[dep](https://github.com/golang/dep), will be the *official* dependency tool.
+[dep](https://github.com/golang/dep), is an *official* experiment for the dependency tool.
 It is currently being implemented, in pre-alpha state and should be used with caution as "Lots of functionality is knowingly missing or broken".

 ## GO15VENDOREXPERIMENT